Scholarly Concentration: Global Health

 - Foster mentored hands-on experience in the field that applies knowledge attained in this application to real world problems of the world’s poorest people.

 Students who pursue Global Health in addition to their 6 units of foundation coursework are required to complete 6 units of Global Health coursework and are required to complete a core course requirement.
-This requirement will most commonly be fulfilled by any one of the following eight core courses; the remainder may be drawn from other Global Health-related courses (see Course Work page):
+This requirement will most commonly be fulfilled by any one of the following eleven core courses; the remainder may be drawn from other Global Health-related courses (see Course Work page):

-HRP 225.
-Design and Conduct of Clinical and Epidemiologic Studies.
+HRP 225: Design and Conduct of Clinical and Epidemiologic Studies

-HUMBIO 129S.
-Global Public Health.
+HUMBIO 129S: Global Public Health

 The class is an introduction to the fields of international public health and global medicine.
 It focuses on resource poor areas of the world and explores major global health problems and their relation to policy, economic development and human rights.
 The course is intended for students interested in global health, development studies, or international relations, and provides opportunities for in-depth discussion and interaction with experts in the field.
+Prerequisite: Human Biology Core or Biology Foundations or equivalent or consent of the instructor.

 MED 108Q: Human Rights and Health